s0l0ist/node-seal/README.md

   // Create some values in an array.
 Note the limitations of the array
   // size, and value size
   const step = parms.plainModulus / parms.polyDegree

+  // Could be a regular JS array or a TypedArray
+  // const value = Int32Array.from...
   const value = Array.from({length: parms.polyDegree}).map(
   (x, i) =>  {
     if (i >= (parms.polyDegree / 2)) {